Hall induction for cotangent representations and wheel conditions: The results

-Inspired by the paper \cite{Z}, where the image of the preprojective K-theoretic Hall algebra of surfaces to a shuffle algebra was studied, in Section \ref{wheelC} we study the image of the restriction map to the fixed point in equivariant K-theory for cotangent representations.
-To state the result, consider the commutative diagram of closed embeddings
+Our second statement is about conditions, verified by symmetric polynomials in the image of restriction map to the fixed point.
+Inspired by the paper \cite{Z}, where the image of the preprojective K-theoretic Hall algebra of surfaces to a shuffle algebra was studied.
+It was shown that polynomials $R\in K_{GL_n(\mbC)\times (\mbC^*)^2} \simeq \mbZ[q^{\pm},q^{\prime\pm}][z_1^{\pm},\dots,z_n^{\pm}]^{S_n}$ in the image verify